sign-in use-cases are user-benefitting reasons to implement IndieAuth on your personal site so others can sign-in into it.

 You might want to only allow signed-in users to create local comments on your posts.

-Or perhaps again use a white-list to allow only a set of trusted users to make comments.
+Or perhaps again use an allow list to permit only a set of trusted users to make comments.

-Allow minor edits to posts, e.g. to fix typos, grammar errors (again per a white-list) - check for % of change, or # of characters changed as a threshold.
+Allow minor edits to posts, e.g. to fix typos, grammar errors (again per an allow list) - check for % of change, or # of characters changed as a threshold.

 Also works as a use-case for drafts - i.e. allow minor edits to drafts.

-Allow posting new posts on behalf of (an even smaller white-list), e.g. something you might have an assistant do for you (without having to give *your* password/identity/full-access to)
+Allow posting new posts on behalf of (an even smaller allow list), e.g. something you might have an assistant do for you (without having to give *your* password/identity/full-access to)

-Allow *deleting* posts (maybe only white-listed to your attorney?)
+Allow *deleting* posts (maybe only allow-listed to your attorney?)